 Students who wish to spend a period of time away from the University may apply for a leave of absence, with valid reasons, at their respective kulliyyah

 The Senate in its meeting No. 428, held on 30th September 2016, endorsed that the percentage for A and A- to be changed to 80-100 and 75-79 respectively for all undergraduate students effective Semester 1, 2016/2017.
 The latest evaluation of courses offered by the University is based on the following grading scale:

 Two kinds of grade point averages are used in the IIUM grading system.
 The Semester GPA is computed by dividing the quality points earned (product of grade points and credit hours) by the number of credit hours attempted in a given semester.

 The Cumulative Grade Point Average (CGPA) is computed by dividing the total quality points earned by the total number of credit hours attempted at the University up to that point in time.

 The system of education employed by the University encourages interaction between lecturers and students and requires active participation from students.

 This provides an environment conducive for continuous assessment to take place and for students to develop consistency in learning.
 Grades obtained, therefore, do not just reflect their performance in the final examination but are based on a number of assignments, projects, quizzes and tests conducted throughout the semester.

-Students from the Kulliyyah of Laws who obtain a GPA of more than 3.6 and students from other kulliyyahs who obtain a GPA of more than 3.5 and have registered for at least fifteen credit hours in a semester are eligible to be listed on the Dean’s List for that particular semester.
+Students from all kulliyyahs who obtain a GPA of more than 3.5 and have registered for at least fifteen credit hours in a semester are eligible to be listed on the Dean’s List for that particular semester.
 This is recognition of the student’s achievement in his/her studies.